 Google has updated its mobile maps application to version 4.2 to now include directions for your bike too.
-Sadly only for the US, you can select the bike icon when getting directions to get an optimal bicycling route for Android phones packing 1.6 or above (still not the Hero, sadly).
+Sadly only for the US, you can select the bike icon when getting directions for an optimal bicycling route on Android phones packing 1.6 or above (still not the Hero, sadly).

 For a more scenic ride, you’ll also see the bike layer on the map which shows dedicated bike-only trails (dark green), roads with bike lanes (light green), or roads that are good for biking but lack a dedicated lane (dashed green).
 There’s also a dedicated icon for the Navigation function too, so if you want to use your phone as a free sat nav then you won’t have to go through the palaver of powering up Google Maps just to point your car at the shops.
-Share and share alike the options there are pretty simple – you either enter your destination by speech or typing it in, and also navigate to any of your contacts with geo-location data enabled.
+You can enter your destination by speech or typing it in, and also navigate to any of your contacts with geo-location data enabled.

 Why not charge your mobile phone as you travel to your destination while you’re at it?